What is Children's Literature?

 1. Simple and straightforward.
 Not simplistic or choppy or flat without flow and intrigue.

 2. Depends on action to maintain interest.
 Can there be action without action?
-Thoughts, other character's actions, external events included in the narration and comment other writing techniques.
+Are thoughts action?
+Are other character's inactions actions?
+Are external events included in the narration, comments and other writing techniques action?

 3. Has characters that are children.
 Includes childhood events, actions, happenings.
-Couldn't maybe happen if there weren't children.
+Can it be children's literature if there aren't children?
+Or if the main character isn't a child?

 4. Expresses a child’s point of view.

 5. Is optimistic.
-There is always hope, foreshadowing and other elements pick up spirits periodically.
+There is always hope, foreshadowing and other elements to raise spirits periodically.

 6. Tends toward fantasy and accepts fanciful ideas without major concern of reality.
 Wishful thinking is common.